-Misuse of Property - Deliberate destruction, damage to, malicious misuse, or abuse of public or private property.
+Misuse of Property - Deliberate destruction damaging public or private property.
 The unauthorized access or entry into University property, buildings, structures, facilities, residence facilities or property of any member of the University community.
 Misuse of University Materials - Forgery, alteration, duplicating, photographing, and/or falsification of University forms, records, either electronic or physical.
 Using another ESU community member's identification as your own.

-Narcotics and Drugs - the use, possession, manufacturing, distribution, sale and/or attempt to obtain any controlled substance which is prohibited by law.
-The term "drugs" includes, but is not limited to, any narcotic drug, central nervous system stimulant, hallucinogenic drug, barbiturate, or any other substance treated as such.
-The unauthorized possession or misuse of a regulated or controlled substance, including one's own or another's prescription drugs and paraphernalia used for drugs (e.g. bongs, glass pipes, etc.) is a violation.
-Further, the un-prescribed use, inhalation, or ingestion of a substance (e.g. nitrous oxide, glue, paint, etc.) that could/will alter a student's mental state is also prohibited.
+Narcotics and Drugs - Acts involving the manufacture, distribution, sale, exchange, use, offer to sell or possession of illegal drugs, narcotics, drugs not prescribed for the person in possession of the drug, or drug paraphernalia.
+Illegal drugs are defined by state and federal statutes.
+The use of counterfeit or synthetic substances, frequently referred to as "designer drugs" is also prohibited.
+Medical marijuana it is prohibited from being present and/ used on campus as it is still considered a schedule 1 Federal drug.
 Attending class, an organizational meeting, or educational event that is specific for an educational purpose, such as but not limited to, a lecture or presentation that may be a course requirement, while under the influence of drugs, as noted in this section, is a violation.
 Further, if medical assistance is sought for a student in need who has consumed drugs, the student and the student caller may qualify for Medical Amnesty as defined under Pennsylvania ACT 66.
 See also the Drug-Free Schools and Communities Act Amendments of 1989.